 PROFESSIONAL MEMBERSHIPS AND ACTIVITIES

-- Design-Build Institute of America: Former Member of Board of Directors (1995-2003); Chairman of Manual of Practice Subcommittee (1997-2001).
-Primary drafter of both the DBIA Design-Build Contracting Guide and DBIA’s family of contract documents.
+• Design-Build Institute of America: Former Member of Board of Directors (1995-2003); Chairman of Manual of Practice Subcommittee (1997-2001).
+One of the primary drafters of both the DBIA Design-Build Contracting Guide and DBIA’s family of contract documents.

 PROFESSIONAL AFFILLIATIONS